Book of Trillillial

 THE SEVENTH CIRCLE

 The Seventh Circle were the true Creators.
 Instead of awakening the potential of the paradigms, the Seventh Circle created life itself from the aethers.
 They populated the oceans with fish, the skies with birds, and the lands with creatures.
-But no matter what they created, no matter how much they labored, there was no soul within the bodies of their creations.
+But no matter what they created, no matter how much they laboured, there was no soul within the bodies of their creations.

 However, as the aeons passed, certain of their creatures who survived and thrived and multiplied, developed what the Fifth Circle called a “hive soul”, wherein the sum of all the sparks of life within a particular group was greater than the individual creatures.
 A sentience arose within these species, also called Great Spirits, which were able to physically manifest and think and communicate with their creators.